Introduction - NetFoundry for Azure Virtual WAN.

 Subscription ID - This can be found in the billing account management section.

-Application ID - (App Registration or Service Principal) This will need to be create for NetFoundry Virtual WAN integration.
+Application ID - (App Registration or Service Principal) This will need to be created for NetFoundry Virtual WAN integration.
 First select Active Directory > App Registration.
+Select + New application registration and provide name, WebApp/API and URL https://console.netfoundry.io.

 Tenant ID - Can be found by going to the Portal.azure.com, selecting 'Azure Active Directory(AAD) in the left panel, then selecting Properties in the middle pane, and Copying and Pasting the Directory ID. (*note there is a useful copy/paste functionality included with the Paper icon at the end of the line.